FLYING TRAINING IN BANGALORE

 Opting to train abroad comes with its own set of benefits:

-- Superior Infrastructure: Advanced airport facilities and technology enable faster completion of flight hours, typically within 1year to 14 months.(can be changed later)
+Advanced airport facilities and technology enable faster completion of flight hours, typically within 1year to 14 months.(can be changed later)

-- Intensive Training: A high Trainee-to-Instructor ratio ensures personalized and focused instruction, optimizing the learning experience.
+A high Trainee-to-Instructor ratio ensures personalized and focused instruction, optimizing the learning experience.

 Despite these advantages, training abroad can be hampered by cumbersome and time-consuming documentation processes.